Open-Cascade-SAS/OCCT/dox/user_guides/brep_wp/brep_wp.md

   * format file fragment to illustrate the part;
   * BNF-like definition of the part;
   * detailed description of the part.

+**Note** that the format is a part of Open CASCADE Technology (OCCT).

+Some data fields of the format have additional values, which are used in OCCT.

+Some data fields of the format are specific for OCCT.

 @section occt_brep_format_2 Format Common Structure